It comes in various shades from black to fawn to gray to brindle.

 This breed has a double coat.
 The rough, shaggy-looking outer coat is harsh and dry to the touch.
 It is well suited to various climatic conditions including the cold and the rain.
 Bouvier requires regular brushings and must be trimmed three times a year.
 A well-groomed Bouvier sheds very little.

 This dog breed is a very hardy dog; it is accustomed to harsh conditions and is rarely ill.
-However some dogs may suffer from hip dysplasia and eye problems such as cataracts.
+The Bouvier has a very high pain threshold.
+However some dogs may suffer from hip dysplasia.
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 It is prone to hip dysplasia and bloat.
-The Bouvier has a very high pain threshold.
 To minimize the risk of your Bouvier developing any hereditary health issues, you should buy a Bouvier puppy from a reputable breeder.